Mahmud-Kandawala/Python-Kivy-Calculator-App/README.md

 ## Viewing the App

 For an enhanced user experience, download and run the EXE file located in the `EXE` folder named "Main".

----

-This README provides a comprehensive overview of the Python-Kivy-Calculator app, highlighting its features, learning outcomes, and setup instructions.
-The goal is to offer clear and detailed information for both developers and users interested in exploring the capabilities of Python in mobile app development.